i4MM4i/BattleOfTheChain/README.md

 # BattleOfTheChain
-Naivecoin based cryptocurrency for a game
+## Naivecoin based cryptocurrency for a game
+### For more details take a look at the POW and WEB folder